 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

-Please note that the information in this article is general and can vary state by state.
+Please note that the information in this article is general and can vary from state to state.
 You should consult with a licensed attorney in your area to get specific advice about evictions and related issues.

-An eviction can stay on your record for up to seven years.
-That being said, how long an eviction stays on your record depends on the circumstances behind it, and there may be actions you can take to get it removed sooner.
+An eviction can stay on your public record for up to seven years, according to Section 1681c, Title 15 of the U.S. Code.
+That said, how long an eviction stays on your record depends on the circumstances behind it and the state you’re located in, and there may be actions you can take to get it removed sooner.

 If the eviction was for a legitimate reason, you can try reaching out to the landlord to work out a private settlement.
 There’s a possibility you can come to a financial agreement to get them to remove the eviction record.
 If the eviction was for an illegitimate reason, you can document all records surrounding the event and petition your local court.